Pandemic Teaching: A Survival Guide for College Faculty

-Curated selection of headlines from The A&P Professor
+Curated selection of headlines, notices, & updates in science & education from The A&P Professor

-Nuzzel newsletter from The A&P Professor (TAPP) is an almost-daily, curated collection of headlines from various media sources delivered directly to your inbox.
-Kevin Patton chooses the items everyday from his scan of social media feeds of influencers, as well as trusted science and news sources.
+The Science & Education Update newsletter from The A&P Professor (TAPP) is an almost-daily*, curated collection of headlines, updates, notices, images, videos, etc., from various media sources delivered directly to your inbox.
+Kevin Patton chooses the items everyday from his scan of what’s going on from trusted sources.

-Usually, the TAPP Nuzzel has a mix of items relevant to both the content of anatomy and physiology and the art and science of teaching.
-During the COVID-19 outbreak, however, news items are skewed toward aspects of the pandemic of interest to A&P teachers—or anyone, really.
+Usually, the TAPP Science & Education Update has a mix of items relevant to both the content of anatomy and physiology and the art and science of teaching.
+During the COVID-19 pandemic, however, news items are skewed toward aspects of the pandemic of interest to A&P teachers—or anyone, really.

 Click on the link to subscribe—it’s free of cost.
 You can stop your subscription at any time.

 |Lt online platform||ADInstruments||Over 360 ready-to-use online lessons and labs in A&P, bio, medicine (free during pandemic)||https://www.Adinstruments.com/lt/covid19||Episode sponsor|

 |Anatomy education resources||American Association for Anatomy||Images & other resources vetted by AAA||https://my-ap.us/AAAimages||Podcast transcription sponsor|

 |Teaching resources||Human Anatomy & Physiology Society||Members-only teaching resources, including Learning Outcomes||https://my-ap.us/3epB6FD||Podcast marketing sponsor|